Vano2903/peggle-data-collector/README.md

 - add function that let user clean just a section of the game adding function and not only everything
 - section to add a comment while inserting a game
 - dont create a button in commit area if there are none
-- colors on buttons in add-game ✔️
-- user section ✔️
 - users section
-- stats database
 - main page
   - home with all the basic general statistics
   - individual game page with all the stats of the game